Fine-Grained and Multi-Dimensional Metrics for Document-Level Machine Translation: Problem Settings

 \section{Problem Settings}

 Given a document containing $l$ source sentences $\mathbf{X} = \{x^1, \cdots, x^{l}\}$, the goal of docMT is to generate its translation \(\mathbf{Y} = \{y^1, \cdots, y^{l'}\}\) as a sequence of sentences in the target language.
-In this work, we explore two approaches for generating translations using instruction-tuned LLMs: \begin{itemize} \item ST[$k$]: We concatenate $k$ source sentences into a chunk, input each chunk into the LLM for translation, and then concatenate the translated chunks together to form the full document translation. \item DOC: We instruct the LLM to directly translate the entire documented in one pass. \end{itemize}
+In this work, we explore two approaches for generating translations using instruction-tuned LLMs: \begin{itemize} \item ST[$k$]: We concatenate $k$ source sentences into a chunk, input each chunk into the LLM for translation, and then concatenate the translated chunks together to form the full document translation. \item DOC: We instruct the LLM to directly translate the entire document in one pass. \end{itemize}

 The DOC approach is designed to capture inter-sentence dependencies by considering the full document context, potentially leading to more coherent and accurate translations.
-However, it also requires understanding and generating longer text tokens, which increases the risk of cumulative errors if LLMs are not specialized into document-level translation yet.
+However, this approach requires the LLM to process and generate longer sequences of text, which can increase the risk of cumulative errors, especially if the model has not been explicitly optimized for document-level translation.